antomarsi/cat-clicker-premium-pro/README.md

-# Bootstrap 4 boilerplate with sass and gulp 4
+# Cat-Clicker-Premium-Pro

-A Bootstrap 4.1.3 boilerplate with font-awesome, sass, gulp 4 tasks, browserSync (with hot-reloading).
-You can override bootstrap sass variables by placing those variables in `bootstrap-4-sass-gulp-4-boilerplate/assets/scss/_bootstrap_variable_overrides.scss`
+This is a exercise of the Udacity to make a CatClicker game in javascript, i used a bootstrap boilerplate for the layout and gulp tasks (you can find clicking [here](https://github.com/JayeshLab/bootstrap-4-sass-gulp-4-boilerplate)).

 ## Pre-requisite
 - [Node.js](https://nodejs.org/en/download/ "Node Js")